The Language of Mathematics

 Those are not rules, but they are often used that way.

-People would assume that a and b are fixed values,
+People will assume that a and b are fixed values,

 And that x is the one that changes, which in turn makes y change.

-Even though we don't actually use the words "noun", "verb", or "pronoun" in Mathematics, it might help you understand Mathematics by thinking about its similarities to English:
+We don't use the words "noun", "verb", or "pronoun" in Mathematics, but we can imagine these similarities to English:

 3x + 7 = 22